sciencehistory/scihist_digicoll/README.md

 * [blacklight](https://github.com/projectblacklight/blacklight) We are currently using Blacklight for the "end-user-facing" search, although we are using it in a very limited and customized fashion, not including a lot of things the BL generator wanted to include in our app, that we didn't plan on using.

+### Task to copy a Work from staging to your local dev instance

+    ./bin/cap staging copy_data[$work_friendlier_id]

+Will copy a work (and all it's children) from staging to your local dev instance.
+It will keep pk's and friendlier_id's constant, so you need to make sure you don't have anything conflicting already in your local db.

+It can be quite slow, and the code has several hacky workarounds to make it work, but it works.
+See the [capistrano task](.//lib/capistrano/tasks/copy_data.rake), and the [rake tasks it uses](./lib/tasks/copy_staging_work.rake).

 ### Writing tests

 Some things we have configured in our `rails_helper.rb` to make writing tests easier and the application settings more configurable.